jessicarubinwilliams/portfolio/README.md

 ## Known Bugs

 * _img/headshot.jpg is not an especially flattering photo.
 It will be replaced with a more flattering image when one is obtained._
+* _The Quilting section of skills.html needs to be fleshed out to be congruent with the other sections of that page._
+* _resume.html needs to be updated with content.
+It currently contains a link to my resume on a another of my repository's GitHub Pages._

 ## License
 *[MIT](https://choosealicense.com/licenses/mit/)*